The Four Pillars of an Effective Mosquito Management Program

 Malaria: The World's Deadliest Mosquito-Borne Disease has a History in the U.S.

-What Mosquito-Borne Diseases are in the U.S.?
+What Diseases Do Mosquitoes Carry in the USA?

 In more recent years, West Nile virus, several types of encephalitis, and dog heartworm have been the primary mosquito-borne diseases in the U.S. Additionally, Zika virus, dengue fever, and chikungunya have emerged over the past couple of years as threats to human health in the United States, South America, and the Caribbean.
+These mosquito transmitted diseases represent a significant public health challenge.

 What is Mosquito-Borne Encephalitis?

+Mosquito-borne encephalitis is one of the critical mosquito transmitted diseases that can severely impact human health.
 Mosquito-borne encephalitis can be a severe result of many viruses vectored by mosquitoes.
 In the U.S., it is geographically wide-spread and is prevalent in several forms: West Nile virus (WNV), La Crosse encephalitis (LAC), eastern equine encephalitis (EEE), Jamestown Canyon virus (JCV), and several others.
 Encephalitis is an inflammation of the brain and central nervous system and is characterized by a high to moderate mortality rate, with some survivors left with permanent physical and mental disabilities.

 West Nile Virus: #1 Mosquito-Borne Disease Threat in the U.S.

 WNV is typically transmitted to humans by mosquitoes that have previously fed upon an infected bird.
-While over 150 species of mosquitoes have been known to carry WNV, the primary vector species in the U.S. are Culex pipiensCulex tarsalis, and Culex quinquefasciatus.
+While over 150 species of mosquitoes have been known to carry WNV, the primary vector species in the U.S. are Culex pipiens, Culex tarsalis, and Culex quinquefasciatus.
 These mosquitoes are all active at night, and most cases of infection occur during the summer months.
 Approximately 20% of people affected by WNV will experience flu-like symptoms including fever, headache, nausea, muscle pain, and swollen lymph glands.
 Other symptoms may include a stiff neck, rash, sleepiness or disorientation.
 In severe cases, an individual can develop West Nile Encephalitis or Meningitis, which can lead to coma, tremors, convulsions, paralysis, and even death.

 2003 was the largest WNV outbreak in the U.S. with 9,862 cases reported and 264 deaths.
 2012 was the deadliest year for WNV in the U.S., with 286 deaths reported to the CDC.
 West Nile virus is a concern in North American bird populations and remains the #1 mosquito-borne disease threat to humans in the U.S., with over 46,000 cases reported between 1999-2016.